MWR1/discord-transparency/README.md

 -   <b> This is against Discord's Terms Of Service, specifically, any client-side modification is forbidden. </b> <br>
     However, Discord will not actively look out for such users, unless you are reported, but this script has measures against that.
--   <b>This script only works with the "Dark Mode" option enabled in the Appearence setting.</b> <br>
-    Support for white theme coming up soon.
 -   <b> With future updates to Discord, some elements' names might change, which will probably cause certain elements to appear not transparent anymore. </b> <br>
     I will try to mitigate those errors as soon as possible, but it will happen at some point.
 -   <b>This does not yet work with the web application, only with the desktop one. </b> <br>